loconomics/loconomics-backend/doc/development.md

 The error message misleads.
 It actually refers to the fields in the `select`, not to `select` itself.
 This can presumably happen with other TypeORM fields as well.

+### Invalid usage of the option NEXT in the FETCH statement.

+You'll hit this error if you're using TypeORM's `take` or `limit` options without an `ORDER BY` statement somewhere in your query.
+If there *is* an `ORDER BY`, ensure that it is correctly being translated to the query by examining the server logs for the web container.

 ## Testing

 There isn't a system for API tests, but since I needed some way to quickly run and test requests against local and remote instances, I created [this pile of shell scripts](../test/rest).
 [HTTPIe](https://httpie.org) is required to run these.
 Each script is named for a given route, and runs against https://dev.loconomics.com by default.
 To run a script against your local instance, use something like: